 Q. What is casein exactly?

 A. Casein is the protein found in all mammals’ milk.
-Mammals include cow, goat, sheep, yak, buffalo, camel and humans.
-This includes human breast milk even if the mother is on a GFCFSF diet.
+Mammals include cows, goats, sheep, yaks, buffalo, camels and humans.
+Casein is found in human breast milk even if the mother is on a GFCFSF diet.

 Q. Why can’t ASD children have casein?

 A. Research shows that people with ASD have an abnormal immune response to the protein in casein (as well as the proteins in gluten and soy).
 Whether or not your child tests positive on IgE or IgG tests to casein, it must be removed to be on the GFCFSF diet.